robertbrodrecht/launchpad/_codex/js.md

 Launchpad's height matching ties into the resizeEnd event to handle height matching.
 If you want to height match all children, add a <code>data-height-match-children</code> to the parent.
 If you want more control, add <code>data-height-match-group</code> to the parent and <code>data-height-match</code> to each child that needs to be height matched.

 Both <code>data-height-match-children</code> and <code>data-height-match-group</code> both accept a parameter of either the width in pixels above which height matching should happen or a media query that specifies when the height matching should happen.
 Outside of those values, the height matching is removed.

+Now that you have an idea about how the JavaScript works, you can dig into the [WordPress admin modifications](admin.md).